rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 These examples use a private IP address to simulate a public one, but you might carry out the same thing with a one-to-one NAT on the hardware firewall and connecting the web server to that hardware firewall, rather than to the gateway router, with a private IP address.

-Explaining that requires digging into the hardware firewall shown, and that is outside of the scope of this document.
+Explaining that requires digging into the hardware firewall shown, which is outside the scope of this document.

 ## Conventions

 * **IP Addresses:** simulating the public IP address here with a private block: 192.168.1.0/24, and using the LAN IP address block 10.0.0.0/24.
-Routing these IP blocks over the Internet is not possible because they are for private use, but simulating public IP block is not possible without the use of a real IP address assigned to some company or organization.
+Routing these IP blocks over the Internet impossible because they are for private use, but simulating public IP block is impossible without the use of a real IP address assigned to some company or organization.
 Just remember that for our purposes, the 192.168.1.0/24 block is the "public" IP block and the 10.0.0.0/24 is the "private" IP block.

 * **Hardware Firewall:** This is the firewall that controls access to your server room devices from your trusted network.
 This is not the same as your packed based firewall, though it might be another instance of `firewalld` running on another machine.
 This device allows ICMP (ping) and SSH (secure shell) to our trusted devices.
 Defining this device is outside of the scope of this document.
 The author has used [PfSense](https://www.pfsense.org/) and [OPNSense](https://opnsense.org/) and installed on dedicated hardware for this device with great success.
 This device will have two IP addresses assigned to it.
 One that connects to the Internet router's simulated public IP (192.168.1.2) and one that connects to our local area network, 10.0.0.1.
 * **Internet router IP:** simulating this with 192.168.1.1/24